-- A General
+General

-- B Individual Staff / Volunteers / Other Adults inc Supply teachers main procedural steps
+Individual Staff / Volunteers / Other Adults inc Supply teachers - main procedural steps

-- C Designated Safeguarding Lead main procedural steps
+Designated Safeguarding Lead - main procedural steps

-- D Professional Challenge and Disagreements
+Professional Challenge and Disagreements

-- E Procedural Flow Chart
+Procedural Flow Chart

-A. General
+General

-- Northamptonshire Safeguarding Children Partnership Procedures contain the interagency processes, protocols and expectations for safeguarding children.
+Northamptonshire Safeguarding Children Partnership Procedures contain the inter- agency processes, protocols and expectations for safeguarding children.
 (Available on NSCP website www.northamptonshirescb.org.uk).
-The DSL is expected to be familiar with these, particularly the referral processes and with NCC "Thresholds and Pathways". - 2.
-It is important that all parties act swiftly and avoid delays. - 3.
+The DSL is expected to be familiar with these, particularly the referral processes and with NCC "Thresholds and Pathways".

+It is important that all parties act swiftly and avoid delays.

 Any person may seek advice and guidance from the MASH particularly if there is doubt about how to proceed (see contacts at the start of this policy document).
-Any adult, whatever their role, can take action in his / her own right to ensure that an allegation or concern is investigated and can report to the investigating agencies. - 4.
-Written records, dated and signed, must be made as to what has been alleged, noticed and reported, and kept securely and confidentially. - 5.
+Any adult, whatever their role, can take action in his / her own right to ensure that an allegation or concern is investigated and can report to the investigating agencies.

+Written records, dated and signed, must be made as to what has been alleged, noticed and reported, and kept securely and confidentially.

 In most cases of concern there will be an expectation that the Academy can demonstrate that they have engaged parents / carers in the "Northamptonshire Early Help "process.
 This is appropriate where it is thought a pupil may be in need in some way, and require assessment to see whether additional support and services are required.
 An example might be where it is suspected a pupil may be the subject of neglect.
 In most cases, the parents' / carers' knowledge and consent to the referral are expected, unless there is reason for this not being in the pupil's interest.
 However, there will be circumstances when informing the parent / carer of a referral might put the pupil at risk and in individual cases advice from the MASH will need to be taken.

-B. Individual Staff / Volunteers / Other Adults inc supply teachers - main procedural steps promise confidentiality.
+Individual Staff / Volunteers / Other Adults inc supply teachers - main procedural steps promise confidentiality.
 Pupils making disclosures should be reassured and if possible at this stage should be informed what action will be taken next.

-1. When a pupil makes a disclosure, or when concerns are received from other sources, do not investigate, interview, ask leading questions, examine pupils, or
+When a pupil makes a disclosure, or when concerns are received from other sources, do not investigate, interview, ask leading questions, examine pupils, or

-As soon as possible, make a note of what has been disclosed following the Academy's specific procedure (for details of the procedure - see Appendix B) and report to the DSL.
+As soon as possible, make a note of what has been disclosed following the Academy's specific procedure and report to the DSL.

-- 2. If the concern involves the conduct of a member of staff, supply teacher or volunteer, a visitor, a governor, a trainee or another young person or pupil, the Headteacher must be informed.
-The Headteacher will contact the Designated Officer to seek advice. - 3.
-If the allegation is about the Headteacher, the information should normally be passed to the Chair of LAC. the CEO or the Designated Officer.
-(See contacts on Page 4 of this policy). - 4.
+If the concern involves the conduct of a member of staff, supply teacher or volunteer, a visitor, a governor, a trainee or another young person or pupil, the Headteacher must be informed.
+The Headteacher will contact the Designated Officer to seek advice.

+If the allegation is about the Headteacher, the information should normally be passed to the Chair of LAC . the CEO or the Designated Officer.
+(See contacts on Page 4 of this policy).

 If this has not already been done, inform the pupil (or other party who has raised the concern) what action you have taken.

-C. Designated Safeguarding Lead - Main Procedural Steps
+Designated Safeguarding Lead - Main Procedural Steps